mz-mc/website/content/english/services/government-relations/index.md

 <br>

 #### Foreign Governments in China
 MZMC helps businesses and industry associations work with foreign government commerce and agricultural ministries in China to leverage their resources in cooperative marketing efforts.
-We also assist agricultural and trade offices of forgign governments in China to effectively collaborate with industry and media to expand awareness of their country's products.
+We also assist agricultural and trade offices of foreign governments in China to effectively collaborate with industry and media to expand awareness of their country’s products.
 Government offices in China we have worked closely with over the years include those of the United States, Chile, Peru, Ecuador, Mexico, South Africa, Italy, and Thailand, among others.